-A. Individual reserved parking spaces are restricted 24 hours a day.
+Individual reserved parking spaces are restricted 24 hours a day.

-C. Students must park in designated student parking lots.
+Students must park in designated student parking lots.

 Faculty/staff, students and visitors who possess and display a State of Texas Disabled Parking placard/license plate are permitted to park in any spot designated for persons with disabilities.

 All college streets have a posted speed limit of 20 miles per hour.
 Parking lots are limited to 10 miles per hour.

 Bicycles must be parked in parking racks.
-Every person operating a motorcycle, motorbike, motor scooter or bicycle must give pedestrians the right of way at all times, keep to the right of way of the roadway and obey traffic control devices.
+Every person operating a motorcycle, motorbike, motor scooter or bicycle must give pedestrians the right of way at all times, keep to the right of the roadway and obey traffic control devices.

-J. The responsibility for finding a legal parking space rests with the motor vehicle operator.
+The responsibility for finding a legal parking space rests with the motor vehicle operator.
 Lack of space in any particular location is not considered a valid excuse for violating the parking and traffic regulations.

 Lone Star College System parking garages are located at our LSC-Montgomery and LSC-University Park campuses.
 These garages are open to faculty, staff, students and visitors.
 The garage may close to the public during special events.